Table of Contents

 Patients are coming in unsure of the process, anxious about what may be wrong with them, and vulnerably looking for help.

-Providing an exceptional new patient onboarding experience is one of the most important things you can do to immediately improve your patient retention.
+Providing an exceptional new patient onboarding experience is one of the most important on the list of ways to improve your chiropractic patient retention immediately.

 If a patient is confused or unsure of something after their initial visit, their likelihood of dropping off goes through the roof.